 You can create a private page now but cannot be made public until campaigning starts.

-No publicity or campaigning is allowed near the SU Team and Candidates will be aware of where they can campaign.
+No publicity or campaigning is allowed near the SU Student Voice Team and Candidates will be aware of where they can campaign.

 Slates (A slate is a group of candidates running together) & Endorsements.